 Here's what the U.S. Department of Energy had to say about their energy efficiency:

 "Vinyl window frames are usually made of polyvinyl chloride (PVC) with ultraviolet light (UV) stabilizers to keep sunlight from breaking down the material.
-Vinyl window frames do not require painting and have good moisture resistance.
-The hollow cavities of vinyl frames can be filled with insulation, which makes them thermally superior to standard vinyl and wood frames."
+Vinyl window frames do not require painting and have good moisture resistance."

 At LAS Shutters + Windows, we also use ENERGY STAR® rated components and low e-glass in our window panes to further reduce your energy costs.
 You can find an ENERGY STAR® replacement window calculator to find your potential cost savings.
 For Louisiana cities, ENERGY STAR® rated windows could help you save up to $100-200 a year from your electricity bill.